 Atomic Data aims to take the best parts from RDF, and learn from the past to make a more developer-friendly, performant and reliable data model to achieve a truly linked web.
 Read more about how Atomic Data relates to RDF, and why these changes have been made.

 Every time a developer builds an application, they have to figure a lot of things out.
 How to design the API, how to implement forms, how to deal with authentication, authorization, versioning, search...
 By having a more complete, strict standard, Atomic Data aims to decrease this burden.
 Atomic Schema enables developers to easily share their datamodels, and re-use those from others.
 Atomic Commits helps developers to deal with versioning, history, undo and audit logs.
 Atomic Hierarchies provides an intuitive model for authorization and access control.
-And finally, the existing open source libraries, server, GUI and templates help developers to have these features without writing them.
+And finally, the existing open source Atomic Data software (such as a server + database, a browser GUI, various libraries and React templates) help developers to have these features without having to do the heavy lifting themselves.